Not-a-Fintech-Company/Website/guides/n-steps-to-closing-a-bank-partner.md

 ##       14. Ongoing bank touch bases and compliance
 Expect regular monthly touch points with your bank partner to go through your program and present on metrics, exceptions and any other pieces they’ve written into the contact.
-Additionally, quarterly and annual deeper dive and audit processes are to be expected and ensure the bank has strong oversight on you as a third party.
+Additionally, quarterly and annual deeper dives and audit processes are to be expected and ensure the bank has strong oversight on you as a third party.

 <hr>